 Catching a cold

-Have some chicken soup.
-This may be scorned as an ‘old wives tale’ but scientists have found that, as with many traditional remedies, it is true.
-Chicken soup contains a substance known as carnosine which works on the body’s immune system, especially during the early stages of infection by the cold or flu virus, reducing inflammation.
-Interestingly, the researchers found that chicken soup made with vegetables was better.
+This may be seen as an ‘old wives tale’ by some but scientists have found that, as with many traditional remedies, chicken soup does actually help when you have a cold.
+That’s because chicken soup contains a substance known as carnosine which works on the body’s immune system.
+During the early stages of infection, this substance is particularly good at reducing inflammation so if you have a blocked nose or sore throat it can be beneficial.3

 A cold is viewed as a minor health problem and as a result many people are unwilling to take time off to deal with it.
 For others though, work and family commitments mean that they have no choice but to work through a cold.
 Still, if you are able to take some time out to recover it is definitely worth doing so.

 Rest helps strengthen the immune system which should, in turn, help speed up recovery time.
 So, get out your favourite film or read a book for a few hours and see if this makes you feel any better.

 5 – Avoid excess painkillers

 Many synthetic cold and flu remedies contain paracetamol which can be problematic.
 In 2011 for example, researchers at Edinburgh University found that a significant number of people were unintentionally overdosing on paracetamol.
 This was down to a variety of reasons, but mainly because they had taken paracetamol alongside 2 or 3 different cold remedies that they hadn’t realised also contained paracetamol.
 Overdosing on paracetamol can affect the health of the liver so it is really important you watch how much you’re taking.4

 As an alternative to paracetamol and conventional cold and flu remedies you could try something more natural.
 I’ve already discussed the benefits of our Echinaforce Hot Drink but another option is our Sinuforce Nasal Spray which provides relief from congestion.